paragi/timexe/README.md

 ```

 ## Change log
+0.9.15 Documentation update.
 0.9.14 A quick code review.
 No bugs repported for 2 years.
 0.9.13 Minor changes to timex.js
 0.9.12 Minor changes to comments and reamne.md
 0.9.11 Minor changes to comments and reamne.md